 At this stage, The Hunted is simply a project idea.
-But quite possibly it will materialise into a novel when Whiskey is put to bed.
+But quite possibly it will materialise into a novel when everything else I’m currently working on is finally put to bed.

 I discovered this photo in my mother’s bureau while house clearing shortly after she died in ’96.